Patrick Kisnorbo: Melbourne City

 Upon retiring, Kisnorbo was appointed as an assistant youth coach at Melbourne City under Joe Palatsides, and was also an assistant coach for their W-League team.
 In July 2017, Kisnorbo was appointed head coach of the W-League team.

 In July 2018, Kisnorbo was appointed assistant coach of the Melbourne City men's team, with Rado Vidošić replacing him as manager of the W-League team.

 In September 2020, Kisnorbo was appointed head coach of Melbourne City, following the departure of Erick Mombaerts.

 In May 2021, Kisnorbo led Melbourne City to their first ever A-League trophy in that team's eleven-year history by claiming the A-League Premiers Plate.
 There was much admiration for the way Kisnorbo had instilled in the Melbourne City team a level of determination and fighting spirit which many attribute as characteristics that Kisnorbo himself had during his playing days.

 In June, Kisnorbo then guided City to their first A-League Championship, winning the double in his debut A-League coaching season.
 Again, he was credited with instilling a tenacious work-rate and hardened sense of self-belief in a very young team, made up partly of the club's academy graduates.

 Troyes

 On 23 November 2022, Kisnorbo was announced as manager of French top division side, and fellow City Football Group club, Troyes.
 He becomes the first Australian manager of a team in a 'Top 5' European men's league.

+Under his management, Troyes was relegated to Ligue 2.
+After winning only twice in the first 15 games of the 2023–24 season and dropping to relegation zone in Ligue 2 as well, Kisnorbo left Troyes by mutual consent on 6 December 2023.

+Melbourne Victory

+In June 2024, Kisnorbo returned to Australia, signing a three-year contract as coach of Melbourne Victory.

+After only seven league games, including five wins, one draw and a loss, Melbourne Victory announced that Kisnorbo had departed the club effective immediately on the 17th of December.

+Yokohama F. Marinos

+On 23 December 2024, Kisnorbo joined J1 League club Yokohama F. Marinos as the assistant coach to the head coach Steve Holland.
+On 18 April 2025, Kisnorbo was appointed as the interim head coach of Yokohama F. Marinos, following Holland's termination.

+Kisnorbo was sacked only 55 days after the appointment.
+In his tenure with Marinos he managed ten games with only two victories and eight defeats, including a shameful home elimination of the Emperor's Cup against the fourth side team ReinMeer Aomori.